snet-al/baseknowledge_main/Engineering/CodeManagement/1-GIT-FLOW.md

 `develop`

-- `develop` (or we can call it the integration branch) .It is first created after `master` and after creating it, it never has to interact with `master` again. `develop` is where we create our branches off.
+- `develop` (or we can call it the integration branch) .It is first created after `main` and after creating it, it never has to interact with `main` again. `develop` is where we create our branches off.

 - Your “working” code